geo-python/site/source/course-info/installing-miniconda.rst

 You can find several versions of Miniconda for different operating systems on the `Miniconda dowload page <https://docs.conda.io/en/latest/miniconda.html>`__.
 Details on the installation for Windows, macOS and Linux users below.

+.. note:: Python 3.10

-**Note**: We recommend using Miniconda based on Python 3.8 for this course.
+    Although some of the screenshots below highlight download links for older versions of Python, we recommend using **Miniconda based on Python 3.10 for this course**.

 Windows
 ~~~~~~~